 Melting ice caps, flooding, record-breaking heat waves: The effects of climate change are increasingly being felt by our world and its inhabitants.
 Global population growth and the associated rise in the need for resources represent further significant challenges of our time – and increasingly raise the question as to which ecological and social conditions will be necessary in order to meet this need.
-The gaping divide between rich and poor within societies – but above all also between the world’s regions – is a cause for conflict and new migration flows.
+The gaping divide between poor and rich within societies – but above all also between the world’s regions – is a cause for conflict and new migration flows.
 Here we stand, in the early 2020s, faced with a multitude of existential questions.
-But the good thing about this challenging situation is that there’s still time to do something about it.
-The foundation is currently being laid for a sustainable and worthwhile future.
-Not least, 2020 – the year of coronavirus, in which vaccinations were developed in record time – impressively demonstrated what people are able to achieve when it comes to working and making advancements together.
-This year of upheaval has also shown us that in every crisis, there is also opportunity.
+But the good thing about this challenging situation is that by working together we can lay the foundation for a sustainable and worthwhile future.

 One thing is also clear: When it comes to sustainability, we’re talking about a marathon, and not a sprint.
 Or to take the metaphor a step further: It’s a marathon that includes plenty of intermittent sprints too.